-Making paper snowflakes has become a winter craft tradition in our house.
+Making paper snowflakes has become a winter craft and a Christmas craft tradition in our house.
 It has become one of our very favourite winter crafts to make.
-In fact, my girls asked just the other day, “When are we going to make snowflakes?”
-Making paper snowflakes is strangely addictive – I guarantee once you start, your house will look like a snowstorm hit.
+In fact, my girls asked just the other day, "When are we going to make snowflakes?"
+Making paper snowflakes is strangely addictive - I guarantee once you learn how to make paper snowflakes, your house will look like a snowstorm hit.

 Disclosure: There are Amazon Affiliate links in this article which means, at no additional cost to you, we could receive compensation for our recommendations.
 You can read our full disclosure policy on our Disclosure Page for more details.

-Whether it snows where you live or not, you can totally have a snowstorm at your house.
+Whether it snows where you live or not, you can experience a winter snowstorm at your house.
 We like to make our snowflakes from a couple of different types of paper.
 We used the pages of old magazines and another favourite is using colourful origami paper.
 I find it amazing how the magazine pages are completely transformed into beautiful snowy flakes.

 The origami paper is a lovely choice because it has colour on both sides of the paper and it is already square and is easily foldable…making paper snowflakes is origami after all.
 Let your kids pick out the style of origami paper you use.
 Will it have patterns or be a solid colour?
 Honestly, using origami paper is a little easier – because it eliminates the need to create a square of paper and it is so easy to fold.
 But, if you don’t have any on hand then magazine pages totally work.